lydia-254/AKAN-NAMES./README.md

 To access this project on your local files, you can clone it using these steps
 1. Open your terminal
 2. Use this command to clone `$ git clone https://github.com/lydia-254/AKAN-NAMES.git`
-3. This will clone the repositoty into your local folder __Enjoy :)__
+3. This will clone the repositoty into your local folder.
+ __Enjoy :)__

 ### Technologies Used